dotnet/docs/docs/core/versions/index.md

 The SDK tags should be updated to represent the SDK version rather than Runtime.

-It's also possible that the .NET Core Tools need to be fixed but reship an existing runtime.
-In that case, the SDK version is increased (for example, to 2.1.2) and then the Runtime catches up the next time it ships (for example, both the Runtime and SDK ship the following time as 2.1.3).
+It's also possible that the .NET Core CLI tools (included in the SDK) are fixed but reship with an existing runtime.
+In that case, the SDK version is increased (for example, to 2.1.2), and then the Runtime catches up the next time it ships (for example, both the Runtime and SDK ship the following time as 2.1.3).

 ## Semantic Versioning